axambo/hci-python-utils/README.md

 ### Application Start

-You should start having csv file with the results, see `SUS-input-data.csv` for an example.
+You should start having csv file with the results, see `sus-input-data.csv` for an example.

 1. Go to the Terminal and launch the python script `sus.py`:

 	```
-	python sus.py SUS-input-data.csv SUS-results.csv
+	python sus.py sus-input-data.csv sus-results.csv
 	```

-	where you should replace the first argument `SUS-input-data.csv` with the csv filename of the collected data, which should be organized by participants and questions, and the second argument `SUS-results.csv` with the filename that will store the resulting SUS index for each participant.
+	where you should replace the first argument `sus-input-data.csv` with the csv filename of the collected data, which should be organized by participants and questions, and the second argument `sus-results.csv` with the filename that will store the resulting SUS index for each participant.

-2. Once you get the results, feel free to use either the `SUS-plot.py` script for a single boxplot or the `SUS-plot-compare.py` script for multiple boxplots that represent various systems.
+2. Once you get the results, feel free to use either the `sus-plot.py` script for a single boxplot or the `sus-plot-compare.py` script for multiple boxplots that represent various systems.

 	For a single boxplot:

 	```
-	python sus-plot.py SUS-results.csv
+	python sus-plot.py sus-results.csv
 	```

-	where you should replace the first argument `SUS-results.csv` with the csv filename of the results of the SUS metric.
+	where you should replace the first argument `sus-results.csv` with the csv filename of the results of the SUS metric.

 	For multiple boxplots:

 	```
-	python sus-plot-compare.py SUS-results1.csv SUS-results2.csv SUS-results3.csv
+	python sus-plot-compare.py sus-results1.csv sus-results2.csv sus-results3.csv
 	```
-	where you should replace the three arguments `SUS-results1.csv`, `SUS-results2.csv` and `SUS-results3.csv` with the csv filenames of the results of the SUS metric by each tool you would like to compare.
+	where you should replace the three arguments `sus-results1.csv`, `sus-results2.csv` and `sus-results3.csv` with the csv filenames of the results of the SUS metric by each tool you would like to compare.

 ## CSI